rokas2019/netflix_lib_manager/README.md

 # Netflix_db_setup

-The purpose of this project is to manage Netflix user data by employing data cleaning and normalization processes.
+The purpose of this project is to manage Netflix library data by employing data cleaning and normalization processes.
 Once the data has been cleaned and normalized, it is structured into tables and uploaded to a PostgreSQL database.
 These procedures ensure that the data is systematically organized and ready for further analysis or integration into other applications.